 Work until around 9 pm.
 The tasks vary.
-I might be wrapping up a client project or batch processing for Jubilant or Emancipation.
+I might be wrapping up a client project or batch processing marketing tasks.
 I always spend the last 30 minutes tying up loose ends so that my mind is clear of any niggling to dos.
 My goal is to not look at my computer again until Monday morning.

 Run the bath water.
 I like mine to be as hot as I can stand it.
 According to Matt, it’s pretty unbearable.
 My temperature runs low, so I take whatever warmth I can get.

 Give Matt a kiss, and tell him that I’m going to take my bath.
 It’s “me time” for both of us.
 He’s normally working on a project in the office or blowing off steam playing a video game while I’m chilling out in the tub.
 We each get the space we need.